House renovation costs should be at the forefront of your mind if you are planning on renovating a house.

-It is quite possible to buy complete 'bathroom bundles' consisting of a basin and toilet and sometimes a bath too for around £200-£250.
-However, these costs might not include fixings and pipework and won't include installation either.
+While it is possible to buy complete 'bathroom bundles' consisting of a basin and toilet and sometimes a bath too for around £200-£250, these costs might not include fixings, pipework or installation.

 You will also need to factor in bathroom installation — as well as the removal of your old suite.

 - Wall and floor tiles